leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 I'm implemented SoC between the service (responsible for fetching data), the smart component (responsible for handling business logic, connect to the Service, use the  and passing data to the dummy component), and the dummy component (responsible for rendering the UI).
 It also showcases the usage of an interceptor to log HTTP requests and responses.

 - `Layered Architecture`
-Separating software into logical and independent layers.
+I'm separating software into logical and independent layers.
 Code is organised into layers of responsibility.
 This encourages modularity:
-Layered Architecture: `Data Access Layer` (Service & interceptor), `Presentation Layer` Smart & Dummy Components.
+Result: Layered Architecture: `Data Access Layer` (Service & interceptor), `Presentation Layer` Smart & Dummy Components.

 ---